rcude54/mission-brief-app/README.md

-Hard Knocks Mission App
+Mission Briefing App
 ========================

-The purpose of this application is to create, store, update, and display Hard Knocks missions.
+The purpose of this application is to create, store, update, and display missions in the briefing area for the warehouse and arena.

 ### Install an app